 MassDOT was created in 2009 by Chapter 25 of the Acts of 2009 (as amended, the “Transportation Reform Act”) and is a body politic and corporate and a public instrumentality of The Commonwealth of Massachusetts (the “Commonwealth”).
 MassDOT is governed by an eleven-member board (the “Board of Directors” or the “Board”) appointed by the Governor.
 The Governor appoints a Secretary of MassDOT, who serves as MassDOT’s chief executive officer and serves as a member of the Board.

 The Transportation Reform Act provided for the dissolution of the Massachusetts Turnpike Authority (the “Authority”) and the transfer of its assets, liabilities, obligations and debt, including debt outstanding under its trust agreements, to MassDOT.
-MassDOT assumed the rights, powers and duties of the Authority effective November 1, 2009, in accordance with the Transportation Reform Act.
+MassDOT assumed the rights, powers, and duties of the Authority effective November 1, 2009, in accordance with the Transportation Reform Act.

 The Authority issued bonds under two separate trust agreements; the Metropolitan Highway System Trust Agreement (the “MHS Trust Agreement”) and the Western Turnpike Trust Agreement (the “WT Trust Agreement”).
 No bonds remain outstanding under the WT Trust Agreement.
 The Metropolitan Highway System (the “MHS”) and the Western Turnpike (the “WT”) are assets of MassDOT and are housed within its Highways Division.
 Bonds issued under the MHS Trust Agreement financed capital projects and refinanced outstanding bonds related to the MHS.
 Bonds issued under the WT Trust Agreement financed capital projects and refinanced outstanding bonds related to the WT.
 Only revenues from the Accepted Metropolitan Highway System (as defined in the MHS Trust Agreement) are pledged under the MHS Trust Agreement as security for the bonds issued thereunder.

 Under the Enabling Act, MassDOT’s authority to issue debt for purposes related to the MHS and the WT is limited to refinancing from time to time bonds issued prior to July 1, 2009 pursuant to chapter 81A and the financing obligations of the Massachusetts Turnpike Authority relating to the turnpike and the metropolitan highway system.
-This Debt Policy provides guidelines for effective debt management within MassDOT’s legal authority.
+This Debt Issuance and Management Policy provides guidelines for effective debt management within MassDOT’s legal authority.

 There are eleven members of the Board of Directors.
 Ten members of the board are appointed by the Governor and the Secretary serves ex officio as chair.
 Four members will serve terms coterminous with the Governor, while the remaining six members will be appointed to four-year terms and are eligible for reappointment.
 Three members of the Board serve on the Finance and Audit Committee.
 The Finance and Audit Committee reviews the issuance and management of MassDOT debt, including the procurement of credit and liquidity agreements or direct purchase agreements to support variable rate bonds, remarketing agents, financial advisors, legal counsel, and other services and agreements related to MassDOT’s debt portfolio.
 The Board of Directors authorizes the issuance or reissuance of, or amendments to, outstanding bonds, and approves contracts as needed to manage MassDOT’s debt as required to comply with the Enabling Act and Board regulations.